notivae/notivae/docs/src/en/start/installation/reverse-proxy.md

 This works because most tunnel providers allow advanced path-based routing.
 Notivae only requires that `/api/*` hits the backend on the same domain.

-> ✅ This is ideal for simple home or private setups with minimal config.
+> [!INFO] This is ideal for simple home or private setups with minimal config.

-## ✅ Final Checklist
+## @lucide:check-square Final Checklist

 - [x] You’ve confirmed `backend` and `frontend` are both running
 - [x] You’ve either set up a reverse proxy *or* configured a tunnel-only setup